Techstuff-Cloud/Techstuff_Assessment_R-02/README.md

 ### Wireframe

 Below image represent the layout structure of what needs to be build.

-These are **Not actual design** and you are free to make it look good as per  your imagination.
+These are **NOT ACTUAL DEISGN** and you are free to make it look good as per  your imagination.

 ![](https://github.com/Techstuff-Cloud/Techstuff_Assessment_R-02/blob/main/public/Wireframe_Assessment-2.jpg)